Working Capital Turnover

 .
 Working Capital

-Then, it will also explain the relationship of the two components and why this ratio has merit.
-Next this article will educate the reader about the existing flaws and its limited scope.
+Then, it will also explain the relationship between the two components and why this ratio has merit.
+Next, this article will educate the reader about the existing flaws and their limited scope.
 Finally, this article will explain how it is best to apply the ratio to maximize its value in evaluating a small business.

 Working Capital Turnover Formula